DC ST § 28-3814 Debt collection.

 (3) any false representation that the creditor or debt collector has in his possession information or something of value for the consumer, that is made to solicit or discover information about the consumer;

 (4) the failure to clearly disclose the name and full business address of the person to whom the claim has been assigned for collection, or to whom the claim is owed, at the time of making any demand for money;

 (5) any false representation or implication of the character, extent, or amount of a claim against a consumer, or of its status in any legal proceeding;

 (6) any false representation or false implication that any creditor or debt collector is vouched for, bonded by, affiliated with or an instrumentality, agent, or official of the District of Columbia or any agency of the Federal or District government;

 (7) the use or distribution or sale of any written communication which simulates or is falsely represented to be a document authorized, issued, or approved by a court, an official, or any other legally constituted or authorized authority, or which creates a false impression about its source, authorization, or approval;

 (8) any representation that an existing obligation of the consumer may be increased by the addition of attorney’s fees, investigation fees, service fees, or any other fees or charges when in fact such fees or charges may not legally be added to the existing obligation; and

-(9) any false representation or false impression about the status or true nature of or the services rendered by the debt collector or his business.
+(9) any false representation or false impression about the status or true nature of or the services rendered by the creditor or debt collector or his business.

-(g) No debt collector shall use unfair or unconscionable means to collect or attempt to collect any claim in any of the following ways:
+(g) No creditor or debt collector shall use unfair or unconscionable means to collect or attempt to collect any claim in any of the following ways: